Dame Clare Moriarty Chair

 Clare will provide strategic advice and independent leadership of the COVID-19 impact inquiry programme of work, as well as chairing the expert advisory group.

-Clare was a civil servant for 35 years, latterly as Permanent Secretary of the Department for Environment, Food and Rural Affairs from 2015 to 2019, and of the Department for Exiting the EU until its closure in January 2020.
-She held senior roles in the Department for Transport, including as Director General for Rail, and in the Ministry of Justice as Constitution Director.
+Clare is currently Chief Executive of Citizens Advice for England and Wales.
+She was a civil servant for 35 years, latterly as Permanent Secretary of the Department for Environment, Food and Rural Affairs from 2015 to 2019, and of the Department for Exiting the EU until its closure in January 2020.
+Clare held senior roles in the Department for Transport, including as Director General for Rail, and in the Ministry of Justice as Constitution Director.

 Her early career was spent mainly in policy roles in the Department of Health and the NHS, including as Principal Private Secretary to both Conservative and Labour Secretaries of State for Health.
 She participated in the Cycle International of the École Nationale d’Administration, gaining the Diplôme International d’Administration Publique.